The 20 Best Periodic Limb Movement Disorder Doctors Near Me in Pittsburgh, PA

 English

-Hammad Arshad is a Pulmonary Medicine specialist and an Intensive Care Medicine provider in Pittsburgh, Pennsylvania.
+Hammad Arshad is an Intensive Care Medicine provider practicing medicine in Pittsburgh, Pennsylvania.
 Dr. Arshad is rated as an Experienced provider by MediFind in the treatment of Periodic Limb Movement Disorder.
-His top areas of expertise are Pneumonia, Chronic Obstructive Pulmonary Disease (COPD), Lung Metastases, Lung Nodules, and Endoscopy.
+He is also highly rated in 1 other condition, according to our data.
+His clinical expertise encompasses Pneumonia, Chronic Obstructive Pulmonary Disease (COPD), Lung Metastases, Lung Nodules, and Endoscopy.

 Experienced in Periodic Limb Movement Disorder